What are the requirements for a resource parent with Kamali’i Foster Family Agency?

 » Possess a valid California driver’s license

 » 21 years of age or older

-What are the steps to becoming a foster parent?
+What are the steps to becoming a resource parent?

 » Attend an Orientation with Kamali’i FFA Staff (call the office within your County or look at the Calendar of Events schedule for the next available Orientation in your area).

-» Attend Prospective Foster Parent Training.
+» Attend Prospective Resource Parent Training.
 This is a State and County required training which is provided over a 4 week period designed to prepare you for the demands of foster care

 » Complete an application and begin paperwork.